jonkeane/fingerspellingPerceptionExperiment/README.md

 # fingerspellingPerceptionExperiment
-This is the first post test version for asl 2 in fall of 2015
+This is the second post test version for asl 2 in fall of 2015